How to Stop Living an Average Life and Unlock Your Full Potential

 You were built for depth.
 For the kind of thinking that goes beneath the surface of things, that asks harder questions than the room is comfortable with, that refuses to accept the first answer when the real answer is somewhere further in.

 You were built for impact.
 Not necessarily on a stage or in history books — impact is not always loud.
 Sometimes it is a conversation that changes someone’s direction.
 A decision that protects what matters.
-A life lived with such integrity and intention that the people around you are quietly, permanently changed by having known you.
+A life lived with such integrity and intention that the people around you are permanently changed by having known you, in ways they may never say out loud.

 You were built for growth — the real kind, the kind that costs something, the kind that requires you to regularly become a stranger to yourself as you shed what no longer fits and step into what you have not yet fully grown into.
 That process is uncomfortable by design.
 It is supposed to be.
 The discomfort is not a sign that something is wrong.
 It is the sensation of expansion.